Updated Lineup For WWE Elimination Chamber 2026 | PWMania - Wrestling News

 Additionally, WWE Women’s Intercontinental Champion Becky Lynch, often referred to as “The Man,” will defend her championship against AJ Lee.

-In the Men’s Elimination Chamber Match, competitors will include “The Viper” Randy Orton, “The Mega Star” LA Knight, “The Young OG” Je’Von Evans, “The American Nightmare” Cody Rhodes, Trick Williams, and World Tag Team Champion “Main Event” Jey Uso.
+In the Men’s Elimination Chamber Match, competitors will include “The Viper” Randy Orton, “The Mega Star” LA Knight, “The Young OG” Je’Von Evans, “The American Nightmare” Cody Rhodes, Trick Williams, and “The Maverick” Logan Paul from The Vision.

-Furthermore, in the Women’s Elimination Chamber Match, WWE Women’s Tag Team Champion “The Eradicator” Rhea Ripley, Tiffany Stratton, “The Empress of Tomorrow” Asuka from The Kabuki Warriors, Alexa Bliss, Kiana James, and Raquel Rodriguez from The Judgment Day will face off against each other.
+Furthermore, in the Women’s Elimination Chamber Match, WWE Women’s Tag Team Champion “The Eradicator” Rhea Ripley, Tiffany Stratton, “The Empress of Tomorrow” Asuka from The Kabuki Warriors, Alexa Bliss, Kiana James, and Raquel Rodriguez from The Judgment Day will face off against one another.

 WWE Elimination Chamber 2026 is scheduled for Saturday, February 28, at the United Center in Chicago, Illinois.